UPPS 04.01.07 - Appropriate Use of Information Resources

 A user must report any abuse or misuse of information resources or violations of this policy to the Information Security Office or to the Information Technology Assistance Center (see UPPS No. 04.01.10, Information Security Incident Management).

-In keeping with Texas State’s core values, all uses of its information resources should reflect high ethical standards, mutual respect, and civility consistent with UPPS No. 01.04.02, Ethics Policy and UPPS No. 01.04.07, Civility Policy and Procedures.
+In keeping with Texas State’s core values, all uses of its information resources should reflect high ethical standards, mutual respect, and civility consistent with UPPS No. 01.04.02, Ethics Policy.

 In using Texas State information resources, users shall adhere to applicable provisions of the university’s network use policies (see UPPS No. 04.01.05, Network Use Policy) and guidelines regarding the design and content of official communications and publications (see brand.txst.edu).